Updated January 2021

 I mean, they call it “the streamer for gamers!”

 This is where the whole NVIDIA Shield vs Fire TV fight just isn’t fair.

-The Fire TV is designed to be platform for Amazon’s streaming service.
+Fire TV is designed to be a platform for Amazon’s streaming service.
 There are a decent number of console-type games available, but games are largely an afterthought.

 The Shield TV on the other hand was designed as a game console first and a streaming device second.
 NVIDIA saw the direction that Microsoft was going with the Xbox One when it was released (more streaming/less gaming) and thought they could do better.